virtualstaticvoid/virtualstaticvoid.github.io/_posts/2020-12-22-raspberrypi.md

 Booting the Raspberry Pi off USB isn't enabled by default; enabling requires changing the boot order to first attempt USB followed by the SD card.

+Flash the SD card with the Raspberry Pi OS Lite operating system.
+This [article](https://www.raspberrypi.org/documentation/installation/installing-images/) explains how to install the Raspberry Pi operating system image on an SD card.

-Flash the SD card with Raspberry Pi OS Lite, mount it and create an empty file called `ssh` on the boot partition to enable SSH.
+SSH needs to be enabled so headless installation is possible.
+After flashing the SD card, mount it and create an empty file called `ssh` in the "boot" partition.
 Unmount and eject the SD card when done.

 Insert the SD card into the first Raspberry Pi node and switch it on.

 Figure out it's IP address and connect via SSH from your PC.
-I used `nmap 192.168.0.1-254` to figure out the IP address; given my home network is in the 192.168.0.x range, I limited the search to addresses between 1 and 254.
+I used `nmap 192.168.0.1-254` to figure out the IP address; given my home network is in the `192.168.0.x` range, I limited the search to addresses between 1 and 254.

 ```
 $ nmap 192.168.0.1-254